“I’m sorry Mr. Jones but we are unable to hire you because you have a criminal record.”

 More importantly, considering these tough economic times, employers, educational institutions, state and local government agencies, officials, and employers will hopefully not, in any application or interview or in any other way, require an applicant to disclose any information contained in sealed records.
 Allowing the job applicant to apply with more confidence.
 It is a process to seal a record and is not accomplished overnight and the success of getting a record sealed is dependent upon a multitude of factors.

 Ultimately, if you have a criminal record, all hope is not lost.
 Under the right circumstances you may be able to escape the prejudice, social stigma, and additional luggage that accompany a criminal record.
+I have posted some links below relating to this article.

 While we hope you benefit from the information we posted above, it is important to note that we always suggest you contact an attorney to advise you and walk you through the legal process so that you can achieve the best possible result.